-Clean wiper blades improve visibility.
+Clean wiper blades are essential to provide clear vision.

-- Use a soft cloth to remove dust and dirt from the windscreen wiper blades. - Use window cleaner to clean the windscreen wiper blades.
+- 1. Use a soft cloth to remove dust and dirt from the windscreen wiper blades. - 2.
+Use window cleaner to clean the windscreen wiper blades.
 Use a sponge or a cloth to remove stubborn dirt.